paulmach/osm/README.md

 ## CGO and zlib

 OSM PBF data comes in blocks, each block is zlib compressed.
 Decompressing this data takes about 33% of the total read time.
-[DataDog/czlib](https://github.com/DataDog/czlib) is used to speed this process.
+[4kills/go-libdeflate](https://github.com/4kills/go-libdeflate) is used to speed up decompressing.
-See [osmpbf/README.md](osmpbf#using-cgoczlib-for-decompression) for more details.
+See [osmpbf/README.md](osmpbf#using-libdeflate-for-decompression) for more details.

 As a result, a C compiler is necessary to install this module.
 On macOS this may require installing pkg-config using something like `brew install pkg-config`